throwaway96/dejavuln-autoroot/README.md

 A log file named `autoroot.log` should be created on the USB drive.

+You can enable additional logging by creating a file named `autoroot.debug` in the root directory of the USB drive.

 ## Support

 You can find more information at [webosbrew.org](https://www.webosbrew.org/).